Menu

 No one from the arbitrator’s office or the TIO’s office allowed me to amend my claim so that the unreceived claim documents could be valued as part of my arbitration process.

-Why didn’t Dr Hughes (as the arbitrator to my case) explain to me as he did to Graham Schorer (refer Burying The Evidence File 13-H that my 23 May 1994 faxed claim documents might be in his Sydney office?
+Why didn’t Dr Hughes (as the arbitrator to my case) explain to me, as he did to Graham Schorer (refer Burying The Evidence File 13-H that my 23 May 1994 faxed claim documents might be in his Sydney office?
 Did Dr Hughes believe that exposing this faxing problem with his Sydney office would halt the arbitration process in my favour?
-Was Dr Hughes worried by exposing to me the flaws in his own two offices concerning the possibility this is where my other lost faxes ended up, this admission would bring an end to his remaining the arbitrator to the COT arbitrations?
+Was Dr Hughes worried about exposing me to the flaws in his own two offices, given the possibility that this is where my other lost faxes ended up?
+Would this admission bring an end to his remaining as the arbitrator to the COT arbitrations?

 Firstly, had Graham Schorer (as the COT spokesperson) disclosed to the COT Cases before we signed our arbitration agreement, we would have been within our rights to demand Dr Hughes supply an efficient faxing system throughout our arbitrations.

-Secondly, we could have used this faxing problem between Dr Hughes's Melbourne and Sydney offices to support any arbitration appeal within the period allowed in our arbitration agreement.
+Secondly, we could have used this faxing issue between Dr Hughes's Melbourne and Sydney offices to support any arbitration appeal within the time allowed under our arbitration agreement.

 It is essential to link these unaddressed lost arbitration faxes to both my case and that of Ann Garms (now deceased), because it is well written between us, lost many faxed arbitration-related documents.